24th May 2026

 What are the Different Types of Procedures, including Deep Plane Facelift?

 You have several options in 2026 for a facelift.
-The main options are the mid-facelift, lower facelift with a neck lift, SMAS lift, full facelift, vertical restore facelift, deep plane facelift and mini facelift.
+The main options are the mid-facelift, lower facelift with a neck lift, SMAS lift, full facelift, vertical restore faceliftdeep plane facelift and mini facelift.
 Each option has its pros and cons, which you can discuss with the surgeon during your consultation.

-Also known as a cheek lift, this option is most beneficial for improving sagging near the cheeks and the jowl area.
+A Mid facelift, also known as a cheek lift, targets the mid face, improving sagging near the cheeks and the jowl and chin area.
+It can remove fat deposits below the cheekbones or reposition them.
 This procedure is best for patients with moderate sagging or loose skin.

-SMAS stands for the superficial musculoaponeurotic system, a key layer of tissue beneath the skin that plays a crucial role in facial structure and expression.
+SMAS facelift tightens and lifts the middle and lower parts of your face.SMAS stands for the superficial musculoaponeurotic system, a key layer of tissue beneath the skin that plays a crucial role in facial structure and expression.
 Lifting and tightening the SMAS layer provides the greatest amount of facial rejuvenation.
 It will tighten muscles in your face and neck.
 There are incisions behind your ear and hair line.

 Non-surgical Facelift Options in 2026